rjNemo/vf-site/README.md

 ## How to use

 You can build the site using the built-in static site generator included.
+The entry point is located in the [main file](./lib/main.py).
+It should not be modified.

+### Add a page

-To create a page, create a `html` file in the `pages` directory.
-It should contain at least the following fields:
+To add a page, create a `HTML` file in the `pages` directory.

+Optionally, you can inject data in the template.
+To do so you should create a `TOML` file with the same name as the template.

+Any fields will become available in the template.
+For instance the  `index.toml` for `index.html` could contain the following fields:

 ```toml
 name = "index"
 template = "index.html"
 ```

-You can add other fields they will become available in the template.

-The entry point is located in the [main file](./lib/main.py).
-It should not be modified.

-By default, the templates files are located in the [templates](./pages) directory.
+### Layouts

 You can use template inheritance.
+The layouts must be in the `pages/layouts` subdirectory.

 ### Configuration